B-AROL-O/ARNEIS/docs/howto/howto-install-depthai-on-windows10.md

 ## Introduction

-The following document explains how to prepare and configure a Windows lapto to be used with the [ARNEIS project](https://github.com/B-AROL-O/ARNEIS/tree/fix/updates-to-howto-rpi4).
+The following document explains how to prepare and configure a Windows laptop to be used with the [ARNEIS project](https://github.com/B-AROL-O/ARNEIS/).

 ## References